 The Alta Via 1 is quite well signposted along the way.
 There isn't only one mark, signs vary from painted arrows The Alta Via 1 is well signposted along the way.
 There is not just one waymark sign; the signs range from painted arrows or circles to more specific signs, such as a "1" inside a triangle.
 Although the route is fairly clear throughout the hike, it is important to have a map and compass with you.
 Snow or low clouds can make navigation quite challenging.
 Under the snow, the markers are hidden and it is important to rely on your map and compass skills.

 Get a map before starting the trek.
 You can purchase the map online in advance or you can get it on paper once you get there.
 There are plenty of shops where you can get a good and detailed map of the Alta Via 1 in Cortina d'Ampezzo and in Dobbiaco.
 You can also download the Tabacco Maps app on your phone and download the Alta Via 1 map on your phone for a small sum.

 - Don't go to the huts if you have symptoms!

-- Huts aren't allowed to work at full capacity, so make sure to book your stay in advance
+- Not all mountain huts are allowed to operate at full capacity yet, so make sure you book your stay in advance.

 - Bring your own towel